 The read command is commonly used to gather user input.
 Similarly, it’s handy for reading passwords while keeping them hidden with the -s option.
 Moreover one can read passwords from files.
 Let’s explore different scenarios of reading passwords in Bash.

-Case 1: Reading Password from Prompt
+Case 1: Reading Password From Prompt

 The common approach to reading a password is by prompting the requirement of the password to the user.
-In the following script, I will show you how to read user password from the prompt using the read command.
+In the following script, I will show you how to read the user password from the prompt using the read command.

 #!/bin/bash